IrishBruse/LDtkMonogame/LDtk.Documentation/src/Api/Definitions.md

 If you're writing your own LDtk importer, you should probably just ignore most stuff in
 the defs section, as it contains data that are mostly important to the editor.
 To keep
 you away from the defs section and avoid some unnecessary JSON parsing, important data
-from definitions is often duplicated in fields prefixed with a float underscore (eg.
+from definitions is often duplicated in fields prefixed with a double underscore (eg.
 __identifier or __type).
-The 2 only definition types you might
+The 2 only definition types you might need here are
-need here are Tilesets and Enums.
+Tilesets and Enums.

 A structure containing all the definitions of this project